 - A number of the SI's readings show a jump in displacement in the order of 2-5 mm over 2 weeks.
 This appears to correspond to construction of the Main Embankment buttress which took place during June, July and August. - Towards the end of the 2013 construction season, a number of the SI readings appeared to be steadily increasing in inconsistency.
-It was noted by MPMC staff that the SI probe had not received up to date calibration in 2013 so it was then sent for calibration at the end of December in order to help rectify this issue.
+It was noted by MPMC staff that the SI probe had not been calibrated since XXX so it was then sent for calibration at the end of December in order to help rectify this issue.
 The inconsistencies were generally restricted to the less critical B-axis though some surveys were completely ignored due to excessive errors in the readings.